Advertiser Disclosure

 Drive this gorgeous 55-mile stretch of roadway to appreciate the true diversity of Maui’s landscape.
 Pass over bridges and along bamboo forests, cruise by towering cliffs, and spot fruit trees and brilliant native Hawaiian flowers as you take in the amazing scenery of the Hana Highway on your picturesque trip.

 The Road to Hana might seem short, but traveling it will most likely take all day given the number of scenic lookouts and other places to stop.
-Take your time and stop as often as possible.
+Take your time and stop as often as you want.

 Get There: The best way to experience this drive is in a rental car.